Bluetooth Comfort Mouse FAQs

 Before you go to the pairing process, please validate that your computer has, or does not have, Bluetooth support.
 If your computer already has integrated Bluetooth and it is turned on — when you go to your Task Bar you see the Bluetooth Devices icon which looks like this:

 If you don’t see this icon on the Task Bar then check within Control Panel under Device Manager.
 You will see an “OEM Bluetooth Radio” i.e Intel, Broadcom, etc. and Microsoft Bluetooth Enumerator.
 (When your system has a Bluetooth Dongle connected, you will see Generic Bluetooth Driver and Microsoft Bluetooth Enumerator.

 Please check your computer manufacturer details if you are not sure whether your computer has Bluetooth Support.

 - Press the Pairing Button on the bottom of the Mouse for 2-3 Seconds until the Red Sensor light is blinking to indicate pairing mode.
+You may or may not see a light blinking depending on lighting conditions.
+If you hold for 2-3 seconds, the mouse will be in pairing mode if turned on and batteries are inserted.
 A paper clip or pen tip works well for this purpose.
-(The pairing button is recessed and very small to prevent pushing it by accident during normal operations, so you need something small to push it down).
+The pairing button is recessed and very small to prevent pushing it by accident during normal operations, so you need something small to push it down.

 - On your computer, click Add a device.